Root Canal Therapy in Bolton

-Our dentists at Dentistry in Bolton provide root canal therapy to improve your oral health and save your damaged tooth.
+Our dentists at Dentistry in Bolton provide root canal therapy to help protect your oral health and save your damaged tooth.

 What is a Root Canal?

 Root canal therapy is needed when the nerve of a tooth is affected by decay or infection.
-In order to save the tooth, the damaged pulp (the living tissue inside the tooth), nerves, bacteria, and any decay are removed and the resulting space is filled with special dental materials, which restore the tooth to its full function.
+In order to save the tooth, the damaged pulp (the living tissue inside the tooth), nerves, bacteria, and any decay are removed and the resulting space is filled with special dental materials, which can help return the tooth to its full function.

 Signs and symptoms that your tooth is damaged: